Hennessy: History

-The Hennessy cognac distillery was founded by Irish Jacobite military officer Richard Hennessy in 1765, who had served in the army of Louis XV.
-He retired to the Cognac region, and began distilling and exporting brandies, first to the United Kingdom and his native Ireland, closely followed by the United States.
+The Hennessy cognac distillery was founded by Irish Jacobite military officer Richard Hennessy in 1765, who had served in the army of King Louis XV.
+The Hennessy family's seat was Killavullen near Mallow, and was closely related in County Cork to the Nagle, Burke and Roche families.
+He retired to the commune of Cognac, and began distilling and exporting brandies, first to Britain and his native Ireland, closely followed by the United States.
 In 1813 Richard Hennessy's son James Hennessy gave the company its trading name, Jas Hennessy & Co.
 He was also responsible for choosing Jean Fillioux as the house's Master Blender.
 A member of the Fillioux family has occupied the role ever since, a business relationship that has lasted eight generations and more than 250 years.

 Hennessy became the world's leading exporter of brandy in the 1840s, a status it has never lost.
 By 1860, it represented one out of every four bottles of cognac sold internationally.
 Hennessy also instituted several of the conventions now used across the cognac industry.
 It was one of the first marques to sell bottles rather than casks of cognac, a process that helped it survive the Great French Wine Blight in the mid-nineteenth century.
-It was also the first cognac house to use star ratings, and the gradings V.S.O.P. and XO, which are today used by most other cognac producers.
+It was also the first cognac house to use star ratings, and the gradings V.S.O.P. and X.O., which are today used by most other cognac producers.

 The V.S.O.P. designation was first applied in 1817, when the Prince Regent (later King George IV) of Britain asked Hennessy to create a "very superior old pale" cognac, a description that had previously been applied to sherries.
 Maurice Hennessy, the grandson of Richard Hennessy, then introduced a star-based classification of cognac qualities in 1865 (a system simultaneously adopted by Hennessy's competitor Martell), which remained the industry standard of cognac age designation until the 1960s.
-Maurice Hennessy also created the XO ("extra old") designation in 1870, for cognacs which had undergone prolonged cask maturation.
+Maurice Hennessy also created the X.O. ("extra old") designation in 1870, for cognacs which had undergone prolonged cask maturation.